abjdev/TorOSv2/README.md

 ## How do I use EtorumOS?
 As of now, there aren't any public builds.
 To use EtorumOS, please install the COSMOS DevKit and then build the project yourself.
-#### Warning: This OS, and any CosmosOS in general is not safe to use on real machines.
+#### Warning: This OS, and any CosmosOS in general are not safe to use on real machines.
 Use a VM.

 ## EtorumOS basics
 EtorumOS uses a CLI to accept commands.
 It also has an user account system (UAS).
 The CLI interprets a very basic language called ETOScript - it only features string parsing and executing (multiple) commands and this will probably stay like that.
 Commands that you can are, for example, `cd, ls, read, setpassword, cedit` and more!